aaditya-pdgupta/neural_network_in_biology/README.md

 # Classification of Mushrooms

 A mushroom is the fleshy, spore-bearing fruiting body of a fungus, typically produced above ground, on soil, or on its food source.
 Mushroom is one of the fungi types food which include nutritrional content and health benefits.
-However, some mushroom specis are edible where as some are toxic and poisonous.
+However, some mushroom specis are edible where as some are toxic and poisonous.Nevertheless, the identification of edible and poisonous mushrooms among its existing species is a must due to its high demand for people's everyday meal and major advantage on medical science.

+It is very difficult to distinguish between edible and poisonous mushrooms due to their similar apperance..
+Distinguishing edible from poisonous mushroom species needs meticulous care to detail; there is no single trait by which poisonous mushrooms can be recognized, nor one by which all edible mushrooms can be recognized.
+So, ANNs will be able to classify if a mushroom is poisonous or not using data mining as one of the approaches for obtaining computer assisted knowledge.
+In this, we use the training dataset that contain the mushroom images that calssify it into edible and poisonous.
+Here our approach aim is to classifies and predict for the class (groups) of mushrooms when submit the features of the mushrooms to different techniques of machine learning.